fluent/fluentd-docs-gitbook/output/opensearch.md

 ## Example Configuration

-Here is a simple working configuration which should serve as a good starting point for most users:
+Here is a simple working configuration for OpenSearch instance that is running on localhost:

 ```text
 <match my.logs>